ys05059/woongyee-blog/README.md

 ### Manual Deploy

-1. Push your repository to GitHub
+1. Push your repository to GitHub (make sure `blog.config.ts` is included!)
 2. Go to [Vercel](https://vercel.com)
 3. Import your repository
 4. Add environment variables (same as `.env.local`)
 5. Deploy!

+**Note**: `blog.config.ts` is in `.gitignore` by default to protect sensitive info.
+Remove it from `.gitignore` if you want to commit it, or configure it separately in your deployment environment.

 ### Post-Deployment Setup